cdzombak/ecobee_influx_connector/README.md

 - `thermostat_id` can be pulled from step 5 above; it's typically your device's serial number.
 - `work_dir` is where client credentials, `config.json`, and (yet to be implemented) last-written watermarks are stored.
 - Use the `influx_*` config fields to configure the connector to send data to your InfluxDB.
 If using tokens for bucket authentication, then leave the user and password config fields empty.
+- Use the `mqtt` config section to configure the connector to send data to your MQTT broker:
+  - `enabled`: Set to `true` to enable MQTT publishing
+  - `server`: MQTT broker hostname or IP address
+  - `port`: MQTT broker port (typically 1883 for unencrypted, 8883 for TLS)
+  - `username` and `password`: Optional credentials for the MQTT broker
+  - `topic_root`: Root topic under which all data will be published (e.g., "ecobee")
 - Use the `write_*` config fields to tell the connector which pieces of equipment you use.

 ## Run via Docker or Docker Compose